What Shutterfly and PIMCO can Teach Marketers about Data Quality

 Investment marketers rely on immediate access to quality data

 Earlier this week, I spoke with someone in a director-level marketing position for a very large asset management firm who oversees the production of the firm’s fact sheets, commentaries, website content, and other assets.
 We commiserated about the issues around data quality.
-This firm’s internal IT department recently built a data warehouse, but it isn’t doing a good job of serving her department’s needs.
-Its reporting capabilities, traceability, and controls are lacking and there’s really no way to ensure that the data being pulled will be consistent from one day to the next.
+This firm’s internal IT department recently built a data warehouse, but her department’s needs aren’t being met.
+The reporting capabilities, traceability, and controls are lacking and there’s really no way to ensure that the data being pulled will be consistent from one day to the next.
 What happened to PIMCO could easily happen to this firm.
 Even slightly different data in different reports can cause a regulatory red flag.
 There has to be some process or system that defines a point in time where that data becomes “final” and gets the green light for marketing use.

 The investment marketing professionals I talk to seem to all have a very similar story:

 - We aren’t (and don’t want to be) the data experts.
 How can we be sure this data is even reliable?
 If I pull the report today, will it be the same if I pull it tomorrow?